 The net profit margin calculator allows you to work out a simple and intuitive measure of a company's profitability in relation to its total revenues.
-It's a straightforward way to determine how large is the profit generated by a single dollar of sales.
-Business owners, investors, and shareholders generally prefer a higher net profit margin ratio (also called "net income margin"), as it indicates the overall financial health of a company, and informs you if its business model is effective and sustainable.
+It's a straightforward way to determine how large the profit generated by a single dollar of sales is.
+Learn more about this in our retained earnings calculator.
+Business owners, investors, and shareholders generally prefer a higher net profit margin ratio (also called "net income margin"), as it indicates the overall financial health of a company and informs you if its business model is effective and sustainable.

 This article will also help you to discover: